IPGP/rinexmod/README.md

 required arguments:
   -i RINEXINPUT [RINEXINPUT ...], --rinexinput RINEXINPUT [RINEXINPUT ...]
                         Input RINEX file(s).
-It can be 1) a list file of the RINEX paths to process (generated with a find or ls command for instance) 2) several RINEX files paths 3) a single RINEX file path (see -a/--alone for a single input file) -o OUTPUTFOLDER, --outputfolder OUTPUTFOLDER
+It can be 1) a list file of the RINEX paths to process (generated with find or ls command for instance) 2) several RINEX files paths 3) a single RINEX file path (see -a/--alone for a single input file) -o OUTPUTFOLDER, --outputfolder OUTPUTFOLDER